 Premarital Agreements and Medicaid Eligibility in New Jersey

-Medicaid says it does not recognize premarital agreements signed by prospective spouses prior to entering into a first, second or subsequent marriage.
-A premarital agreement is a signed contract between two competent adults prior to marriage which addresses each other’s financial support obligations and responsibilities to the other during the marriage and/or in the event of divorce or the death of either spouse.
+Medicaid says it does not recognize pre-marital agreements signed by prospective spouses prior to entering a first, second or subsequent marriage.
+A pre-marital agreement is a signed contract between two competent adults prior to marriage that addresses each other’s financial support obligations and responsibilities to the other during the marriage and/or in the event of divorce or the death of either spouse.
 These agreements are legally binding upon each signatory provided certain formalities and disclosures are made (these formalities and disclosures are outside the scope of this page).
-But there are strategies which I believe preclude Medicaid from refusing to recognize these agreements.
+But there are strategies that I believe preclude Medicaid from refusing to recognize these agreements.
 In my opinion, Medicaid is powerless to deny an otherwise lawful premarital (a/k/a prenuptial agreement) legality.
-To be successful however requires a deliberate strategy and precise timing.
+To be successful, however, requires a deliberate strategy and precise timing.

 My strategy requires an immediate application to the Superior Court to obtain a judgment that declares the prenuptial agreement enforceable and enters a divorce from the prospective (or actual) institutional spouse.